SakshiSatpathy/ReadMe/README.md

 # Coding Projects' Description

-Note: As of March 2026, there are 24 private repositories with coding projects in this Github account (SakshiSatpathy).
+Note: As of March 2026, this Github account (SakshiSatpathy) has 24 private repositories with coding projects.
+For viewing code from these above projects, labs and homework, please send me requests at sakshi.satpathy@berkeley.edu so that I know you are not a student in the class.

 ----------------------------------------------------
 ## (A) Agentic AI Projects' Description: